greenpau/caddy-auth-portal/README.md

 ### Configuration Primer

-Please refer to the `assets/conf/local/config.json` configuration file when configurin the plugin backend.
+Please refer to the `assets/conf/local/config.json` configuration file when configuring the plugin backend.
 In the example, the route refers to `local` backend in the file `assets/backends/local/users.json`.
 Specify the path to the file where you want your database to reside.
 Do not create a file, but rather create leading directories.